gabrielhuang/adversarial-divergence-code/visual-hyperplane/README.md

 Then run the jupyter notebook `evaluate_joint_likelihood.ipynb`

-*Main result*:
+#### Main result

 Likelihood(Test-25||VaeEpoch80-Non25) - Likelihood(Test-25||VaeEpoch70-Non25) >>
 Likelihood(Test-25||VaeEpoch70-25) - Likelihood(Test-25||VaeEpoch70-Non25)

-In other words, Likelihood focuses mostly on visual appearance, and there is almost no gain for enforcing Sum-25 constraint.
+In other words, Likelihood focuses almost exclusively on visual appearance.
+There is almost no gain for enforcing Sum-25 constraint.
+In constrast, slightly improving the visual model (epoch 70->80) improves the likelihood significantly.

--> same experiment for GAN?
+#### Same experiment on GAN?
+It is *much harder* to do same experiment for GAN: divergence values are not stable and depend on network initialization and sampling of the data during SGD.
+Some formulations (WGAN/WGAN-GP) are more stable than others (Unregularized GAN), but in general the values are hard to compare.

 ### 3. Evaluate if Parametric divergence (Regularized GAN) can enforce Sum-25.